LTUC/amman-dotnet-401d2/Curriculum/Class13/LAB.md

 ## Application Specifications
 - Your application should include the following:
 1. Startup File
 	- Explicit routing of MVC
 	- MVC dependency in ConfigureServices
 	- DBContext registered in ConfigureServices
 	- Use of static files accepted
 2. Controller
 	- Home Controller
-	 - Controllers  for each of the pages described in the Design section (you may choose to scaffold or build controllers/views from scratch)
 3. Data
 	- DBContext present and properly configured
 	- DB Tables for each entity model (`DbSet<T>`)